<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 Determining the answers to these questions will help you anticipate how to answer questions and what level of detail you should be prepared to provide.

-Know the Most Commonly Asked Graduate Admissions Interview Questions, and Practice Your Answers
+Know the Most Common Graduate School Interview Questions and Practice Your Answers

 You should not memorize your answers, you don’t want to sound rehearsed, but you do need to be prepared.
 Practicing your answers will give you the confidence you need to sit across from your interviewers and thoroughly express why you desire to research and study at this school.